Kubelet Initialization

 RunKubelet is responsible for setting up and running a kubelet, and defined at cmd/kubelet/app/server.go: 1227.
 It takes the ctx.Context, options.KubeletServer and kubelet.Dependencies as arguments.
 And is the sequences of calls that lead to the actual running of the kubelet.

-• Setup the EventRecorder by calling makeEventRecorder. makeEventRecorder sets up kubeDeps.Recorder if it’s nil.
-It’s a no-op otherwise. cmd/kubelet/app/server.go: 555
+makeEventRecorder.makeEventRecordersets up kubeDeps.Recorder if it’s nil.
+It’s a no-op otherwise.cmd/kubelet/app/server.go: 555 - Set the

-• Set the preferred docker configuration path to s.RootDirectory, by calling credentialprovider.SetPreferredDockercfgPath.
+capabilitiestoAllowPrivilegedtotrue. - Set the preferred docker configuration path to

 The next call is to createAndInitKubelet at cmd/kubelet/app/server.go: 1260, which is responsible for creating and initializing the kubelet.
 The createAndInitKubelet function is defined at cmd/kubelet/app/server.go: 1301.
 It takes s(instance of options.KubeletServer),kubeDeps(instance of kubelet.Dependencies), hostname, hostnameOverridden, nodeName, nodeIPs, as arguments, and returns an instance of kubelet.Bootstrap and an error.
 The createAndInitKubelet function in turn calls….